Academic Progress Policy

 Federal regulations require that students maintain satisfactory academic progress to be eligible for financial aid.
 A student’s academic transcript will be reviewed at the end of every two semesters or one half the published length of a program less than two academic years in length.
 The entire official academic transcript, including all transfer credits as well as credits that appear even though the student was granted academic restart, will be reviewed even if the student was not a financial aid recipient in the past.
 Permission to enroll does not equal financial aid satisfactory academic progress.
 A student must be enrolled in classes for the semester in which a financial aid academic appeal is to be considered.
 Any classes taken during any summer session (within the same summer) are viewed as one enrolled term.
 Only credit courses are considered for satisfactory academic progress evaluation.

 Satisfactory academic progress is measured on:

 The maximum length of time for which a student may receive financial aid.

-The number of credit hours successfully completed including transfer credits or credits that appear on the official academic transcript even though the student was granted academic restart divided by the number of credit hours attempted.
+The number of credit hours successfully completed including transfer credits or credits that appear on the official academic transcript even if the student was granted academic restart divided by the number of credit hours attempted.

 The minimum cumulative grade point average (GPA) a student must maintain based on the credits successfully completed (The minimum cumulative grade point average (GPA) does not include transfer credits.)